NEA Mandates and Structures

 • Creating opportunities for exchange of information between material scientists, materials manufacturers, designers (of reactor core, fuel cycle infrastructure, etc.) and utilities through the organisation of meetings (workshops, conferences, webinars).
 The goal is to create the conditions to tackle nuclear materials challenges through a holistic approach that would integrate materials development, prototyping, fabrication, qualification, licensing and deployment into a consistent perspective.
 Organisation, as relevant, of opportunities for exchanges with non-nuclear materials development experts to share potentially common practices and approaches;

-• Conducting joint and comparative studies to support the development, selection and characterisation of innovative structural materials (new compositions, numerical design) and advanced materials solutions (novel elaboration pathways, coated systems, new designs and architectures, etc.).
+• Conducting joint and comparative studies to support the development, selection and characterisation of innovative structural materials (new compositions, numerical design) and advanced materials solutions (novel elaboration pathways, coated systems, new designs and architectures, etc.), in support of reactor life extension as well as advanced reactor development; and

 Membership